-If you have been injured by a trash truck, then you are likely at a loss on what to do next.
+If you have been injured by a trash truck in Dallas, then you are likely at a loss on what to do next.
 But you don’t have to be.
 We at The Lenahan Law Firm have worked with many injury victims in Dallas, including those who suffered severe injuries due to a negligent garbage truck driver.
 We are dedicated to getting our clients the compensation that they deserve.
 To find out more about your rights, call us at (214) 295-1008 today.

 Garbage trucks are dangerous because of:

 Residential Roads: You may be wondering why a truck that mostly travels on quiet, community streets would be a threat in the first place.
 Well, the fact that these trucks keep to roads frequented by pedestrians is part of what makes them so dangerous.
 Cars and trucks are large and loud: they are easy to not just see but hear.
 Pedestrians and bike riders, on the other hand, are small and quiet, and if the truck driver doesn’t bother to check the blind spots, then he could easy hit someone crossing the street or riding alongside the truck.

 Poor Visibility: Garbage trucks have terrible visibility.
 The container that holds the garbage effectively creates a massive blind spot all around the back of the truck.
 This makes it difficult for the driver to see even cars that are nearby.